-USING OOD'S INTERACTIVE APPS
+OOD INTERACTIVE APPS

-There are a number of applications that you can access and use through the OOD web portal.
-When you select an application and click launch, the scheduler (Slurm) allocates a compute node with a predetermined number of cores and amount of memory.
-The default time for running any of the applications is one hour.
-It is recommended that you keep the default.
-If you ask for more than one hour, you will need to wait for Slurm to allocate a resource that can run for your requested time, which could take a long time to be allocated, depending on how busy the cluster is.
+The OOD web portal offers a variety of applications.
+When you click launch, the scheduler (Slurm) assigns a compute node with a set number of cores and memory.
+By default, applications run for one hour.
+If you request more than one hour, you may need to wait for Slurm to assign resources to accommodate your requested time.

-If you are attempting to run a job on one of the interactive apps on OOD that launches a graphical user interface (GUI), such as Maestro, you might get an error if your passwordless ssh is not set up correctly.
-See Using X11 for tips and troubleshooting information opening applications that use X11 forwarding.
+If you are trying to run a job on one of the interactive apps on OOD that launches a graphical user interface (GUI), such as Maestro, you may encounter an error if your passwordless ssh is improperly set up.
+Check out $\{ref\}using-x11$ for tips and troubleshooting information on opening applications that use X11 forwarding.

-28.1 Available Apps (November 2021)
+28.1 Available Apps (June 2023)